Meet Our Faculty

 ELIZABETH FENDRICK (Teaching Artist) has worked as a professional actress for more than 30 years.
 She is a member of SAG-AFTRA and earned an MA in Performance Studies.
 Elizabeth has taught around the Tampa Bay area for many years, including at USF, The Patel Conservatory, and Carrollwood Day School (HS).
 She has also appeared locally on stage at Jobsite Theater, Stageworks, Tampa Players and many others.
 Elizabeth serves on the Board of Directors for Jobsite Theater and the Gasparilla International Film Festival.
 Check her out at www.elizabethfendrick.com.

-THOMAS D. GUTHRIE (Teaching Artist) holds a B.A. in Music Education from Miami University – Oxford, OH and a M.A. in Secondary Education/Behavior Psychology from Xavier University - Cincinnati, OH.
-Thomas retired to St. Petersburg after a lengthy career teaching music (choral, piano, guitar, band), directing/performing theater as well as serving as a full time church organist for 22 years.
-He has been recognized by "Who's Who" Among America's Music Teachers 5 times and prior to moving to St. Petersburg in 2009, Thomas taught ‘Music Theatre Voice’ and ‘Songs & Scenes’ at the Preparatory Department of the Cincinnati Conservatory of Music.
-He plays the French horn, pipe organ, keyboard and sings.
-Thomas spent nearly two years as a freelance Music Director while residing in New York City.
-He has directed, produced, and musically directed over 100 productions.
-Thomas has worked with many TV and Theater personalities such as Barry Williams, Gary Sandy, Jennifer Mills, Lorna Luft, Ed Ames, Ann Miller, John Raitt, Pam Dawber, and Joyce Dewitt to name a few.
-Since moving to St. Petersburg, Thomas has certainly not slowed down.
-He has directed, accompanied, and/or overseen 16 productions in the past 4 years, accompanied for The Broadway Theatre Project, Three Broadway Tenors, Five Broadway Divas, and several local schools as well as served as an adjudicator for the Florida State Thespian Conference.
-He coaches and teaches private voice from his home studio.
+THOMAS D. GUTHRIE (Teaching Artist) holds a B.M. in Music Education from Miami University – Oxford, OH and a M.Ed. in Secondary Education/Behavior Psychology from Xavier University - Cincinnati, OH.
+Thomas retired to St. Petersburg from Cincinnati, Ohio after a lengthy career teaching music (choral, piano, guitar, band), directing/performing theater as well as serving as a full time church organist.
+He has been recognized by "Who's Who" Among America's Music Teachers and prior to moving to St. Petersburg, Thomas taught ‘Music Theatre Voice’ and ‘Songs & Scenes’ at the Preparatory Department of the Cincinnati Conservatory of Music.
+Early in his career, he spent several years as a freelance Music Director while residing in New York City.
+He has directed, produced, and musically directed well over 100 productions at theater-schools as well as at community, regional, & professional theatres.
+Beyond his formal education, Thomas was mentored by the late Ross Allen, Asst.
+Conductor of Broadway's Les Miz, studied voice with Barbara Eubanks of the NYC Met and sang under the baton of James Levine, Robert Shaw, & John Rutter.
+Since moving to St. Petersburg, Thomas has directed, produced, accompanied, and/or overseen 19 productions in the past 4 years, accompanied for The Broadway Theatre Project, Three Broadway Tenors, Five Broadway Divas, and several local schools as well as served as an adjudicator for the Florida State Thespian Festival.
+He also coaches and teaches private voice from his home studio.
+This is the third summer for Thomas at the Teen Summer Institute.

-VIRGINIA HARDT (Teaching Artist) began her career in the entertainment industry working in the Story Department at Creative Artists Agency in Los Angeles.
-She then worked as a Casting Assistant on such films as Face/Off and Austin Powers International Man of Mystery under Mindy Marin.
-While living in Los Angeles, Virginia took in a show at the Groundlings Theater and fell head over heels for the art of improvisation.
-She enrolled in classes at the Groundings School and graduated from the Second City Conservatory Program.
-She has studied under Dick Schaal (founding member of Second City), David Razowsky, Gary Austin, Karen Maruyama, Holly Wortell and Mike Ross.
-She is a former member of the Second City LA long form group Gonzalez Arrives.
+VIRGINIA HARDT (Teaching Artist) became a teaching artist with American Stage in September, 2013, teaching Improvisation for the Young Actor.
+She has also taught numerous improvisation workshops in Pinellas and Lee Counties.
+Virginia began her career in the entertainment industry working in the Story Department at Creative Artists Agency (CAA) in Los Angeles.
+She has worked as a Casting Assistant on such films as Face/off and Austin Powers International Man of Mystery.
+She studied at the Groundings School and graduated from the Second City Conservatory Program.
+Virginia has worked under Dick Schaal, David Razowsky, Gary Austin, Karen Maruyama, Holly Wortell and Mike Ross.
+She is a former member of the Second City LA long form group, Gonzalez Arrives.
 Virginia holds a degree in Sociology from Florida State University as well as Exceptional Student Education from St. Petersburg College.
-She is currently a Reading Intervention teacher at Gulfport Elementary.
-She is overjoyed to be joining the teaching staff at American Stage, teaching Improvisation the Young Actors.

 PATRICK MCINNIS (Teaching Artist) has been a performer for over 25 years.
 He has performed locally in plays, musicals and, most recently, in his own one-man show, The Comedy Hypnosis Experience.
 In addition, Patrick performs with The Third Thought in the area’s longest running weekly improv show.
 He has completed intensive studies with Piero Proccacini, a Second City and Improv Olympic graduate, and Kevin Mullaney, former instructor at ImprovOlympic and UCB, along with several workshops.
 Patrick has been teaching long form improvisation since 2011.